- What is aquaculture?

 What should I do if my pet fish has a bad reaction to a drug or doesn’t respond to treatment?

-For a legally marketed animal drug—one that is approved, conditionally approved, or indexed—FDA encourages you to report adverse drug events and product defects to the drug company.
+For a legally marketed animal drug—one that is approved, conditionally approved, or indexed—FDA encourages you to report adverse drug experiences and product defects to the drug company.
 Federal law requires drug companies to submit to FDA all reports of problems with legally marketed animal drugs that they receive.
-The required reporting of adverse drug events and product defects allows FDA to more easily identify and correct problems with approved, conditionally approved, and indexed animal drugs.
+The required reporting of adverse drug experiences and product defects allows FDA to more easily identify and correct problems with approved, conditionally approved, and indexed animal drugs.

 What are FDA’s concerns about unapproved animal drugs?
 Why should I care?